angieslist/thunderball.io/docs/README.md

 # install the thunderball generator
 npm install -g generator-thunderball

+# create a directory for your app
+mkdir hello-thunderball && cd hello-thunderball

 # make a new thunderball project
-mkdir MYAPP && cd MYAPP
 yo thunderball

 # compile and run the new app